flapjackstan/apps/README.md

 Collection of apps that I use for different purposes.

-`timer` - I mostly use this as a pomodoro app or as a timer for making an aeropress americano.
+`timer` - I mostly use this as a pomodoro app or as a timer for making an aeropress.